Aroopjosy/custom-dwa-planner/README.md

 ```
 ## 6. Give Goal location

-* click '2D Goal pose' and drag it in empty place
+* click `2D Goal pose` and drag it in empty place

+## 🎯 Goal Reached Indicator

+* When the robot successfully reaches the target position,
+the **goal arrow in RViz automatically changes its color to green**,
+giving you a clear visual confirmation of success. ✅